Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/azure-deploy-ai-unlimited-jupyter.md

   - Production
 ---

-# Step 5: Deploy AI Unlimited and JupyterLab using ARM from Azure portal
+# Deploy AI Unlimited and JupyterLab using ARM from Azure portal

 1. Log into your [Azure portal](https://portal.azure.com).